sharden007/AGM-Optimizer/README.md

 - They can get stuck in local minima
 - Training expensive models costs thousands of dollars per run

-AGM eliminates these bottlenecks through a smarter, more adaptive approach that learns more efficiently with every iteration.
+AGM eliminates these bottlenecks through patent pending AI technology that learns more efficiently with every iteration.

 ---